Adult walking through London on a weekday.

 Mounjaro has the stronger glycaemic effect.
 HbA1c reductions on Mounjaro are typically 1.5-2.0 percent at maintenance dose, compared with 1.0-1.5 percent for semaglutide.

-If your main goal is weight loss but your HbA1c is also in the 42-50 mmol/mol pre-diabetic range, Mounjaro gives you the dual benefit.
+If your main goal is weight loss but your HbA1c is also in the 42-50 mmol/mol pre-diabetic range, Mounjaro gives you the dual benefit, with Wegovy a close second.

 In your first consultation we work through: